Diffraction by a Right-Angled No-Contrast Penetrable Wedge Revisited: A Double Wiener-Hopf Approach: Factorisation of

 \subsubsection{Cauchy's formulae and bracket operators}

 Throughout the remainder of this article, we will employ the following elementary yet essential theorems.
 These are classic results however, so we will omit the corresponding proofs.
 We refer to \cite{Noble} for a more detailed discussion.
+Moreover, all of this section's results also hold when the contour $\mathbb{R}$ which we use in the formulation of the following theorems and definition is replaced by a curved contour $\Gamma$, such as the contour $\Gamma$ mentioned in Section \ref{sec:VanishingImPart}, as long as the real part of $\Gamma$ starts at $-\infty$ and ends at $+\infty$, see \cite{AssierAbrahams1} and \cite{Noble}, but we do not need this generality for the context of the present article.